 Proudly serving all of New Jersey

-If your vehicle was hit by a government vehicle or employee, it becomes a whole lot harder to file a personal injury claim for your injuries and property damage.
+If your vehicle was hit by a government vehicle or employee, it becomes a whole lot harder to file a personal injury claim for your injuries.

 Federal, state, and local governments are protected under the doctrine of sovereign immunity.
 This doctrine establishes the rules for when and how you may sue the government.
 Basically, the government must waive its immunity before you have the right to file your lawsuit.

 However, New Jersey has enacted state legislation granting exceptions to this immunity for certain claims against state and municipal government agencies.
 The laws enacting these waivers contain strictly enforced procedural rules, deadlines, and other requirements that must be satisfied.
 If you do not comply with all of these requirements, you will lose the right to hold the government responsible for your injuries and losses.
 That’s where a New Jersey government vehicle accident attorney comes in.